George Washington’s Farewell Address: Enduring Warnings for the Republic

 National Debt

-At the end of the War for Independence, the nation was in debt and Washington was conscious of that fact.
-He felt that paying that debt and not incurring more debt was necessary.
+Conscious of the debt incurred during the War for Independence, Washington emphasized the necessity of paying that debt and avoiding the habitual incurrence of more debt.
 If the nation did incur more debt through wars or other means, it should be paid quickly.
-With the national debt now above 30 trillion dollars, we did not follow that advice.
-The policy of the United States since has been to borrow money for many years.
-Washington believed that the country should always maintain good credit to allow the nation to be self-sufficient.
+The U.S. has since largely ignored this advice, consistently maintaining and increasing debt.
+Washington believed that the country should always maintain good credit to allow the nation to remain self-sufficient.

 References